 In November 2019, we issued \$55.0 million aggregate principal amount of 2019 Notes.
 Net proceeds of the offering of the 2019 Notes issuance were \$52.7 million, after deductions for commissions and other debt issuance costs of approximately \$2.3 million. \$51.8 million of the proceeds of the 2019 Notes were used to retire \$50.2 million aggregate principal amount of our 2014 Notes, leaving \$1.1 million of aggregate principal value of 2014 Notes outstanding.
-We accounted for the transaction as an extinguishment of debt due to the significance of the change in value of the embedded conversion option, resulting in a \$3.0 million loss in the fourth quarter of 2019.
-The loss on extinguishment of debt was calculated as the difference between the reacquisition price (i.e., the fair value of the principal amount of 2019 Notes) and the net carrying value of the 2014 Notes exchanged.

 The 2019 Notes bear interest at 5.25% per annum, payable semiannually in arrears on June 1 and December 1 of each year, beginning on June 1, 2020.
 The Notes will mature on December 1, 2024, unless earlier repurchased or converted pursuant to their terms.
 The 2019 Notes will be convertible at the option of the holder at any point prior to the close of business on the second scheduled trading day preceding the maturity date.
 The initial conversion rate of the Notes is 344.8276 shares of the Company's common stock per \$1,000 principal amount of 2019 Notes (which is equivalent to an initial conversion price of approximately \$2.90 per share).
 The conversion rate is subject to adjustment upon the occurrence of certain specified events.
-Those certain specified events include voluntary conversion of the 2019 Notes prior to our exercise of the Issuer's Conversion Option or in connection with a make-whole fundamental change, entitling the holders, under certain circumstances, to a make-whole premium in the form of an increase in the conversion rate determined by reference to a make-whole table set forth in the indenture governing the 2019 Notes.
+Those certain specified events include voluntary conversion of the 2019 Notes prior to our exercise of the Issuer's Conversion Option or in connection with a makewhole fundamental change, entitling the holders, under certain circumstances, to a make-whole premium in the form of an increase in the conversion rate determined by reference to a make-whole table set forth in the indenture governing the 2019 Notes.
 The conversion rate will not be adjusted for any accrued and unpaid interest.

 The 2019 Notes will also be convertible at our option upon certain conditions in accordance with the terms of the indenture governing the 2019 Notes.
-On or after December 1, 2021 to December 1, 2022, if the price of the Company's common stock has equaled or exceeded 150% of the Conversion Price then in effect for a specified number of days (Issuer's Conversion Option), we may, at our option, elect to convert the 2019 Notes in whole but not in part into shares of the Company, determined in accordance with the terms of the indenture.
-On or after December 1, 2022, if the price of the Company's common stock has equaled or exceeded 130% of the Conversion Price then in effect for a specified number of days, we may, at our option, elect to convert the 2019 Notes in whole but not in part into shares of the Company, determined in accordance with the terms of the indenture.
+On or after December 1, 2021 to December 1, 2022, if the price of the Company's common stock has equaled or exceeded 150% of the conversion price then in effect for a specified number of days (Issuer's Conversion Option), we may, at our option, elect to convert the 2019 Notes in whole but not in part into shares of the Company, determined in accordance with the terms of the indenture.
+On or after December 1, 2022, if the price of the Company's common stock has equaled or exceeded 130% of the conversion price then in effect for a specified number of days, we may, at our option, elect to convert the 2019 Notes in whole but not in part into shares of the Company, determined in accordance with the terms of the indenture.